BabelSoftware/babelsoftware/README.md

 - 🌱 I’m currently learning **JavaScript**

-- 👨‍💻 All of my projects are available at [https://github.com/sekerhalithamza](https://github.com/sekerhalithamza)
+- 👨‍💻 All of my projects are available at [my github profile](https://github.com/sekerhalithamza)

 - 📫 How to reach me **shalithamza@gmail.com**